Ethan-Ramos11/Elsevier-interview-prep/aws-S3-script/README.md

 # AWS S3 Operations Manager

-A professional command-line tool for managing AWS S3 buckets and objects, built as part of interview preparation for a Systems Engineering role at Elsevier.
+A command-line tool for managing AWS S3 buckets and objects, built as part of interview preparation for a Systems Engineering role at Elsevier.

 ## 🎯 Project Goals